zulfadlizainal/engineer/docs/nr_embb/nr_embb_nwarchitecture.md

 ***<mark>User Plane: SDAP Layer Function</mark>***

-SDAP sublayer is added to NR when 5GC is being used in User Plane.
-SDAP main functions is to handles QoS Flow ID – A enhanced concept of QCIs in LTE.
+SDAP sublayer is added to NR when 5GC is being used in User Plane.<br> SDAP main functions is to handles QoS Flow ID – A enhanced concept of QCIs in LTE.

 1. Transfer User Plane Data <mark>[New in NR]</mark>